 BIOH 105 Basic Human Biology Lab 1 cr.
-(2 lab/wk) Corequisite: BIOH 104 or BIOH 101.
+(2 lab/wk) Corequisite: BIOH 104.
 (F, Sp) Offered ONLY Online.

 Introduces the student to the structure and function of the human body in a lab course.

 BIOH 201 Human Anatomy and Physiology I [formerly BIOL 213 Human Anatomy and Physiology I]